surajmitsel/surajmitsel/Cpp/read/Constructor.md

     return 0;
 }
 ```
-In the following situation we must do the initialization of data memeber using intializer list
+In the following situation we must do the initialization of data member using initializer list
 - For initialization of non-static const data members.
 - For initializtion of reference members.
 ```cpp